Brett-Tanner/Journal/Apr_23.md

 - Options

   - [] Photo service is only necessary once per parent
-    - Need to somehow register all other children for it, maybe do so then apply an adjustment to their invoices reducing the cost by photo service cost
+    - Need to somehow register all other children for it,
+      - maybe do so then apply an adjustment to their invoices reducing the cost by photo service cost
+      - or maybe count them as registered if any sibling is, probably few enough places it's relevant
     - And reverse on delete
     - Probably a callback when that type of option is created/destroyed?

+- Styling

+  - []

 - Time Slots